-- 5) Turn the wing panel over and deflect the aileron in the opposite direction from the opposite side.
-Apply thin C/A glue to each hinge, making sure that the C/A penetrates into both the aileron and wing panel. - 6) Using C/A remover/debonder and a paper towel, remove any excess C/A glue that may have accumulated on the wing or in the aileron hinge area. - 7) Repeat this process with the other wing panel, securely hinging the aileron in place. - 8) After both ailerons are securely hinged, firmly grasp the wing panel and aileron to make sure the hinges are securely glued and cannot be pulled out.
-Do this by carefully applying medium pressure, trying to separate the aileron from the wing panel.
-Use caution not to crush the wing structure.
+- ⇒ 5) Turn the vertical stabilizer panel over and deflect the rudder in the opposite direction from the opposite side.
+Apply thin CA glue to each hinge, making sure that the CA penetrates into the rudder and vertical stabilizer panel. - ⇔ 6) Using CA remover/debonder and a paper towel, remove any excess CA glue that may have accumulated on the vertical stabilizer or in the rudder hinge area.

-Note: Work the aileron up and down several times to "work in" the hinges and check for proper movement.
+Note: Work the rudder up and down several times to "work in" the hinges and check for proper movement.